Get a Unique First Look at the Koenigsegg Jesko

 A few years ago, director J.F.
-Musial released one of the more coveted and respected automotive documentaries in recent memory through his production company TangentVector, Apex: The Story of the Hypercar.
-The film took you on a journey with all of the big names in automotive such as Ferrari, Porsche, McLaren, Bugatti, and of course Koenigsegg, as they define what a hypercar is.
+Musial released Apex: The Story of the Hypercar, a film that took viewers on a journey with all of the big names in automotive, such as Ferrari, Porsche, McLaren, Bugatti, and of course Koenigsegg, as they defined what a hypercar is.

-In Apex.ONE’s video, you get a unique interview and walk around with Christian von Koenigsegg and the new Jesko which has since been announced at the Geneva Motor Show.
-In fact, the car was being pieced together in the Koenigsegg prototype workshop for the show in the video.
+In Apex.ONE’s video, you get a unique interview and walk around with Christian von Koenigsegg and the new Jesko, which had been announced at the Geneva Motor Show.
+In fact, in the doc, the car was being pieced together in the Koenigsegg prototype workshop in preparation for the show.

-“This is the replacement for the Agera RS model,” says Christian von Koenigsegg.
-It is important to Koenigsegg being that it is named after his father, Jesko von Koenigsegg.
+“This is the replacement for the Agera RS model,” says von Koenigsegg.
+It is important to Koenigsegg, since it is named after his father, Jesko von Koenigsegg.